Loading

 Mainland Japan

 "Mainland Japan" (内地, naichi, lit. "inner lands") is a term used to distinguish Japan's core land area from its outlying territories.
-It is most commonly used to distinguish the country's four largest islands (Hokkaidō, Honshū, Kyūshū and Shikoku) from smaller islands such as the Ryukyu Islands and Ogasawara Islands, although depending on the context the term "Mainland Japan" might refer only to Honshū, the largest island.
+It is most commonly used to distinguish the country's four largest islands (Hokkaidō, Honshū, Kyūshū, and Shikokū) from smaller islands such as the Bonin Islands and the Ryukyu Islands.
+However, depending on the context, the term "Mainland Japan" may refer only to Honshū, the largest island.

 The term's literal Japanese meaning might best be translated as "inner Japan" or "inner lands".
 The term "mainland" is somewhat inaccurate since it usually refers to all or part of a continental landmass, rather than islands.